sambanova/ai-starter-kit/workshops/ai_engineer_2024/ekr_rag/README.md

    - Start executing each cell in the notebook.

-4. To run the Streamlit app, do:
+4. To run the Streamlit app (GUI-based), do:

    ```bash
    streamlit run streamlit/app.py